Alex00Sam/MoneyLend/README.md

 }
 ```

 And that's it!
-Hope that you've made through!
+Hope that you've made it through!
 Good job!